andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 Credits: 16

 As a junior, I can finally take the computer science courses I enjoy after taking the required introductory system courses.
-ECE 4750 was by the most enjoyment I've had at Cornell.
-During this semester, I had a large mentality shift towards the classes I've taken and the classes I plan to take.
+ECE 4750 was the most enjoyment I've had at Cornell.
+During this semester, I had a large mentality shift toward the classes I've taken and the classes I plan to take.
 Despite the heavy workload posed by some classes, these classes are often the most rewarding in terms of content and the sheer material you learn.
-Alonside these classes, recruiting took up one to five hours a day depending on the number of interviews I lined up.
+Alongside these classes, recruiting took up to five hours a day, depending on how many interviews I lined up.
 Ensuring your fall semester is a lighter workload is important for securing that internship.

 ## Spring 2023 Difficulty: Hard/Death

-- <span style="color:red">⭐ CS 4120: Introduction to Compilers</span>
+- <span style="color:red">⭐ CS 4120 + CS 4121: Introduction to Compilers + Practicum</span>
-- <span style="color:red">⭐ CS 4121: Practicum in Compilers</span>
+- <span style="color:red">⭐ CS 5414: Distributed Computing Principles</span>
 - <span style="color:red">👍 CS 4414: Systems Programming</span>

-- <span style="color:red">⭐ CS 5414: Distributed Computing Principles</span>
+    To fulfill Cornell's systems requirements, students must take CS 4410 or CS 4414.
+I think CS 4410 is much more theoretical, whereas CS 4414 is a much more applied system.
+Both classes have their upside and downsides.

+    In CS 4410, your focus is much more on threads, virtual memory, and filesystems.
+Your projects are based around these topics, and you spend much of the semester learning the foundations of these core system topics.

+    In CS 4414, Professor Birman covers many topics important to becoming a good system programmer.
+He teaches about systems performance, threads, large-scale industrial systems, and C++ and hardware memory basics.
+There isn't an overarching cohesive message towards the class, which makes me believe it is a better secondary course to CS 4410.
+Professor Birman has the freedom to choose these topics because they are important to performance-based code and has opened my eyes to various methods of improving your code.
+Furthermore, the projects covered in class are more about improving the performance of your C++ capabilities by using Gprof to notice hot spots and reduce the time your program takes to run.

+    I thoroughly enjoyed both courses, and I recommended people take CS 4410 and CS 4414 for those interested in coding with C++ and reinforcing their knowledge about systems-based programming.

 - <span style="color:red">ECE 5725: Embedded operating Systems</span>

+    Due to the enormous amount of CS 5414 and CS 4120 work, I chose the lowest workload ECE class that could count towards my external spec.
+That class ended up being ECE 5725.
+The workload consisted of weekly four-hour lab sessions throughout the entire semester.
+Outside the lab, homework assignments and the occasional lab report seldom existed.
+After the labs ended, we also needed to do a final project.

+    The main crux of the class was the raspberry pi.
+Each lab utilized a physical component of the raspberry pi, such as the buttons screen or CPU.
+The class was very formulaic, but it was the class I needed to take to focus all my time on distributed systems and compilers.
+Combined, those classes took every single spare hour of the week I had.
+The class is quite fun and a good relaxing couple of hours each week within the lab.

 - <span style="color:red">ENGRC 3350: Organizational Communication for Engineers</span>

+    I never understood why Cornell makes second-semester seniors do product work for the NYSG.
+Within the class, many of the other students were in full senioritis mode.
+As a result, work would often get delayed; nobody wanted to do any work, including me.

+    However, the workload wasn't light either.
+We had to write over 15 work logs, textbook responses, and emails to our clients and build a product for them.
+Luckily, my team members and I could push through and deliver on the work required to finish the class.

+    The engineering communication class is a requirement for all engineers and counts as a liberal study.
+I was lucky enough that my teammates were very helpful in finishing the required work before the deadline so that I could focus my time on other courses.
+There is a lot of busy work within the class that you constantly need to remind yourself to do.

 - <span style="color:red">TA for CS 4410</span>

+    I wanted to TA CS 4410 because I started getting bored of TAing CS 1110.
+Additionally, the students in CS 1110 started to feel more and more dependent on the TAs rather than doing any of the work themselves.
+As a result, I decided to branch out and TA CS 4410 because I was interested in operating systems and wanted to refresh my knowledge on the topic.

 ### Reflection